signalogic/SigSRF_SDK/mediaTest_readme.md

 ## Codec Tests

 Codec tests are low-level test that perform encode and/or decode using the specified codec.
 No transcoding is performed.
 The main objectives are to check for bit-exact results, measure audio quality, and measure performance.
 The following examples use the EVS codec.
-Codec tests do not use either Voplib or Pktlib APIs.
+Codec tests do not use Voplib or Pktlib APIs.
 The following command line will encode a 3GPP reference file (WB sampling rate, 13.2 kbps) to a compressed bitstream file:
 ```C
 ./mediaTest -cx86 -itest_files/stv16c.INP -otest_files/stv16c_13200_16kHz_mime.COD -Csession_config/codec_test_16kHz_13200bps_config
 ```